-Sociologies of data and governing, Big Data, social science methods, science and technology studies, population censuses, open government data, city objects
+Sociologies of data and governing, big data, social science methods, science and technology studies, population censuses, open government data

 Evelyn joined the Department in April 2013 from the Centre for Research on Socio-cultural Change (CRESC), a collaboration between the Open University and the University of Manchester.
 With Mike Savage (Sociology, LSE) and John Law (Sociology, The Open University), she co-convened a research theme called The Social Life of Methods.
-She is founding editor of a new SAGE journal, Big Data & Society: Critical Interdisciplinary Inquiries, launched in 2014.
+She is Editor and Founding Editor of a SAGE open access journal, Big Data & Society: Critical Interdisciplinary Inquiries, launched in 2014.

 Prior to academic life, she worked for 11 years as a professional planner and government policy advisor and consultant.
 She returned to university and completed a doctorate in sociology in 2002.
-From 2002 - 2008, she was part of an interdisciplinary team (sociology, history, geography) of 12 researchers and government agencies (Statistics Canada and the Library and Archives of Canada) responsible for building a series of databases (microdata, textual data, geocodes) on the 1911-51 Canadian censuses of population.
+From 2002 - 2008, she was part of an interdisciplinary team (sociology, history, geography) of 12 researchers and government agencies (Statistics Canada and the Library and Archives of Canada) responsible for building a series of databases (microdata, textual data, geocodes) on the 1911-51 Canadian censuses of population - the Canadian Century Research Infrastructure project.
 From 2004-8, she was Assistant Professor of Sociology at Trent University (Canada) and from 2009-13 a Senior Research Fellow at CRESC (UK).

-I am a Data Sociologist and my focus is on how different socio-technical devices organise and constitute populations as objects of knowledge and governing.
-I have examined censuses as one such device and extended this to contemporary practices and modes of expertise involved in ‘assembling’ identities through joined up government administrative databases and ‘big data’.
-I am interested in how these devices enact different kinds of populations and the different forms of power and intervention they invent and make possible.
-I also examine how government data is used to compile indicators and indices of the performance of populations, how digitised data ‘travels’ and is made public through various government websites, and the devices and methods that are innovated and used to analyse and interpret data.
+I am a Data Sociologist and my focus is on how different sociotechnical arrangements that make up methods organise and constitute populations as objects of knowledge and governing.
+I have examined censuses as one such method and extended this to contemporary practices that involve new arrangements of digital technologies and the ‘big data’ they generate.
+I am interested in how these arrangements enact different kinds of populations and the different forms of power and intervention they invent and make possible.
+Additionally, I study how they can powerfully shape and have consequences for how people understand themselves as political subjects, that is, citizens with rights to intervene and make claims about how data is made about them and the populations of which they are a part.

-Socialising Big Data: identifying the risks and vulnerabilities of digital data-objects is an ESRC strategic investment and collaboration between colleagues at Manchester, Warwick and Lancaster universities (2013-14).
-The project investigates the risks and challenges of Big Data such as privacy, security, relevance, accuracy, representativeness, and stability and how these qualities make ways of knowing vulnerable to various forms of failure.
-Our concern is with how Big Data creates new vulnerabilities in part because of the tendency to overlook the social lives of data, which are neither natural nor technical phenomena, but enacted and sustained through multiple and selective social practices.
+- Socialising Big Data: identifying the risks and vulnerabilities of digital data-objects was an ESRC strategic investment and collaboration between colleagues at Manchester, Warwick and Lancaster universities (2013-14).
+The project investigated the risks and challenges of big data such as privacy, security, relevance, accuracy, representativeness, and stability and how these qualities make ways of knowing vulnerable to various forms of failure.

-Doing the Transparent State is a study of the UK government's Transparency Agenda as a generative device that produces data publics, enacts the transparent state and at the same time renders transparency elusive.
-I develop these propositions to think more generally about various transparency devices such as audits and indicators.
+- Doing the Transparent State was a study of the UK government's Transparency Agenda as a generative device that produces data publics, enacts the transparent state and at the same time renders transparency elusive.
+I developed these propositions to think more generally about various transparency devices such as audits and indicators.

 Ruppert, Evelyn.
 2006.
 The Moral Economy of Cities: Shaping Good Citizens.
 Toronto: University of Toronto Press.
 ISBN 9780802038869